-The following is our company’s response to government advice whilst subsequently ensuring the further spread of the virus is controlled.
+The policy details the company’s response to government advice whilst subsequently ensuring further spread of the virus is controlled.

 General information relating to the Coronavirus (COVID-19)

 What is the coronavirus?

 A coronavirus is a virus that can be transmitted from person to person.
 Typical symptoms include fever, headaches, loss of taste / smell, a persistent cough that may progress to a severe pneumonia causing shortness of breath and breathing difficulties.

 Generally, a coronavirus can cause more severe symptoms in people with weakened immune systems, older people, and those with long term conditions like diabetes, cancer and chronic lung disease.

 COVID-19 is caused by the SARS-CoV-2 virus, which spreads between people, mainly when an infected person is in close contact with another person and spread worldwide.
 This is a rapidly changing situation which is being monitored carefully.

 The main way of spreading Covid-19 is through close contact with an infected person.
 When someone with Covid-19 breathes, speaks, coughs or sneezes, they release particles (droplets and aerosols) containing the virus.
 These particles can be breathed in by another person.

 Surfaces and belongings can also be contaminated with Covid-19 when people who are infected cough or sneeze near the or if they touch them.